odisseuz/template-of-a-Simple-poetry-book-in-latex/README.md

 **Tested on Overleaf.**

-I am sharing this so that anyone can publish their own poetry in a professional, minimalist design without needing to be a coding expert.
+I am sharing this so that anyone can publish their own poetry in a minimalist design.

 ## Features